rubyworks/rulebow/README.md

 that another be run before it, then it must be placed after that rule.
-This makes the placement of rules a little less flexible than we might like, but it keeps out a lot of extra cruft in the way of naming rules, designating rule dependencies and resolving rule dependency graphs,
+This makes the placement of rules a little less flexible than we might like, but it keeps out a lot of extra cruft in the way of naming rules, designating rule dependencies and resolving rule dependency graphs.

-There are only a few extra options for the command line.
-For file rules a very useful option is `-n` which will cause the digest to considered "null and void" causing all files to appear out-of-date, and causing all file rules to be triggered.
+There are only a few options the command line tool takes.
+Use `-h/--help` to get the full list.
+For file rules a very useful option is `-n` which will cause the digest to considered "null and void" causing all files to appear out-of-date, and thus causing all file rules to be triggered.

 ### Continuous Integration

-Fire can be run continuously by running autofire.
+Fire can be run continuously by via the `autofire` command.
 To set the interval provide then number of seconds to wait between firings.

 ```